What Are Dental Crowns?

 Crowns are a common dentistry procedure used to correct issues such as cavities and broken teeth.
 Not all conditions need a crown, so it is important to consult a dentist for recommendations.

-So, if you are tired of searching for, “dental crowns near me,” or want answers to your questions such as, “how long do crowns last?” and, “how much does a crown cost?” call our Glendale, Arizona office today at 623-979-0053 to learn more.
+So, if you are tired of searching for, “dental crowns near me,” or want answers to your questions such as, “how long do crowns last?” and, “how much does a crown cost?” call our Peoria, Arizona office today at 623-979-0053 to learn more.

 Same Day Crowns with CEREC

 CEREC (Chairside Economical Restoration of Esthetic Ceramics) is a method of computer-aided dentistry for creating state-of-the-art, natural-looking crowns, inlays and onlays right in the dental office.
 The process allows dentists to construct, produce and insert individual ceramic restorations directly at the point of treatment (chairside) in a single appointment, rather than over multiple appointments with lab work in between.
 The CEREC process produces crowns of superior quality and reliability while saving you the time, inconvenience, and cost of additional visits to the office.

 We can complete and place your crown in just ONE office visit!

 Sometimes, decay or trauma has done too much damage to completely restore a patient's original tooth.
 Crowns are an excellent alternative to extraction that offer long-term durability, protection from decay or cracking, and an improved, natural appearance.
 Normally, getting a crown involves multiple visits to the dentist.
 However, innovative computer-aided software and machinery now allows us to design, manufacture, and place a custom-made crown in just one day.
 The Same Day Crown procedure usually takes around an hour and saves you the time and inconvenience of traditional crowns.